|Parent & Family Home|

 The University of Toledo offers a variety of academic support to our students.

-Students may find services and support to help ensure their academic success at The University of Toledo.
-The following programs and services can help students achieve and manitain academic success.
+The following programs and services help students achieve and manitain academic success.

 Office of Academic Access